 - Comply with mandated state filings

 - Minimize the risk of discrimination lawsuits

 IMPLEMENT COMPENSATION BEST PRACTICES

 Employers are experiencing increasing pressure from investors, employees, and the general public, to ensure fair and equitable compensation practices.

 Our solutions offer a more proactive approach to preventing pay discrimination, and can also:

 - Support diversity, equity, & inclusion (DEI) efforts

 - Better inform the decisions of potential job candidates

-Many states have their own unique pay equity laws with varying rules and requirements.
+Many states have their own unique equal pay laws with varying rules and requirements.
 HR Works offers a suite of services to help you address these requirements from state to state.

 CA Pay Data Reporting